ArkScript

 244 // @args constant id, symbol id

-245 // @role Load const `primary` into the symbol `secondary` (search for the variable with the given symbol id)
+245 // @role Load const `primary` into the symbol `secondary` (create a variable)

 247